[REVEALED] Asian Foods That Start With Q

 Originating from the Indian subcontinent, Qorma is a savory dish characterized by slow-cooked meat, typically lamb or chicken, in a rich and aromatic gravy.
 The dish is a testament to the Mughal influence on Indian cuisine, with a blend of spices, yogurt, and sometimes cream creating a luxurious and flavorful sauce.
 Qorma is often served with naan or rice, making it a staple at celebratory occasions.

-See also Spanish Foods That Start With D
+See also [REVEALED] Fruits And Vegetables That Start With B

 2. Qingtuan (China)